 C. C. The items of work made available to DBE firms including those unbundled contract work items into economically feasible units to facilitate DBE participation.
 It is the bidder's responsibility to demonstrate that sufficient work to facilitate DBE participation in order to meet or exceed the DBE contract goal.
-Items of Work Proposer or Bidder Normally Performs Item (Y/N) Breakdown of Items Amount (\$) Percentage Of Contract D. D. The names, addresses and phone numbers of rejected DBE firms, the reasons for the bidder's rejection of the DBEs, the firms selected for that work (please attach copies of quotes from the firms involved), and the price difference for each DBE if the selected firm is not a DBE: Names, addre esses and phone numbers of r ejected DBEs and the e reasons for t he bidder's rejection of
+Items of Work Proposer or Bidder Normally Performs Item (Y/N) Breakdown of Items Amount (\$) Percentage Of Contract D. rejection of the ddresses and phone numbers e DBEs, the firms selected for the price difference for each that work (please att tach copies of quotes from the firms Names, addre esses and phone numbers of r ejected DBEs and the e reasons for t he bidder's rejection of